pachas7/KubernetesNotes/Readme.md

 # Kubernetes Notes

-This is repo is to save all notes and commonly commands about kubernetes
+This is repo is to save all notes and commonly commands about kubernetes.

 ## Notes